rtm0/vm-util/pt-index/docs/perf.md

 ### How to Run

-To test the performance of index queries we use Go benchmarks.
+We use Go benchmarks to test the performance of index queries.
 Specifically, we will be using `BenchmarkSearch` located in `lib/storage/storage_timing_test.go`.
 It allows to measure the performance of of most of the vmstorage query API, such as: